Dasha0609/Get-started/Instruction_git.md

 To initialize local reposotory shoukd be used command:

       git ini

-##status verification
+## status verification

-to verify rep status used command:
+to verify rep status shoud be used command:

        git status